Trystan-Cannon/Java-Krist-Miner/README.md

 # User Instructions
 Download the "Krist-Miner.jar" file from the /dist/ folder in the repository.
 In the same folder, create another folder called "lib."
 Place the "guava-18.0" jar file into this new folder.

-Windows: Execute the Krist_Miner jar file (double click it in Windows).Enter your generated Krist ID.
-Set the desired sleep time.
-0 for maximum speed and greatest CPU usage (WATCH OUT!). ???PROFIT???
+Windows: Execute the Krist_Miner jar file (double click it in Windows).
+Enter your generated Krist ID.
+Click "Begin Mining" and you're on your way.

 Ubuntu (Linux): Open your terminal and navigate to the directory in which you placed the miner jar.
 Type: "java -jar Krist_Miner.jar" or whatever you named the jar.
 This will create the config.txt.
 If you have any issues, let me know; I don't use Linux.